kubevault/prometheus-exporter/docs/concepts/vault-server-crds/unsealer/azure_key_vault.md

 ## azureKeyVault.addClientSecret

 `azureKeyVault.addClientSecret` is an optional field that specifies the name of the secret containing client id and client secret of AAD application.
-The secret contains following fields:
+The secret contains the following fields:

 - `client-id`
 - `client-secret`